University Ranking Methodology

 1- Green Educational Leadership

-The first pillar, Green Leadership, plays a pivotal role in shaping the overall evaluation, constituting 14% of the total ranking weight.
+The first pillar of the University ranking methodology, Green Leadership, plays a pivotal role in shaping the overall evaluation, constituting 14% of the total ranking weight.
 This pillar is carefully assessed through 11 standards, each assigned a weight of either 1 or 2, reflecting the varying significance of the criteria.
 To determine an institution’s standing in this crucial aspect, we initiate the process by thoroughly evaluating its dedication to transformative leadership.
 This encompasses a designated leadership position focused on Greening Education, the establishment of a dedicated ESG Team, active involvement of leadership in Education for Sustainable Development and Green Education Transformation initiatives, the implementation of a comprehensive Green Transformation Strategy, and the commencement of rigorous auditing procedures to ensure a continuous commitment to improvement.

 Green Education LeadershipWeight